calf-nursery/rancher-turtles/README.md

 ## What is covered in this project?

-Currently this project has the following functionality:
+Currently, this project has the following functionality:

-- Automatically import CAPI created cluster into Rancher
+- Automatically import CAPI-created cluster into Rancher

 ## How to use this?